flytegg/twilight/README.md

 Twilight is an API for developers creating plugins for Spigot or Paper based Minecraft servers.
 It contains a wide range of utilities and QOL improvements, from inventories, to schedulers and databases.

 Twilight is built using **Kotlin**, and is recommended for usage with.
-Many features of Twilight should work with plain Java, though compatability is not guaranteed.
+Many features of Twilight should work with plain Java, though compatibility is not guaranteed.

 If you have any questions or need any support, head over to the [Flyte Discord](https://discord.gg/CGmMQwfXXN)!